johnillo/mywebsite-v2/content/posts/updated-my-website.md

 ### Continuous Deployment with Github Actions

 Since I put the website's source in my [Github repository](https://github.com/johnillo/mywebsite-v2), I can harness the power of [Github Actions](https://github.com/features/actions) to create an automated build and deploy workflow.
-Here's my workflow:
+Here's how it goes:

 1. Write the post in the local environment.
 2. Commit and push the updates to the Github repository.